An Ode to My Mother

 The whole family packed their respective bags, throw these in the car trunk and went straight north....the Pangasinan region.
 I missed my Mom & Dad, my nephews, my sister who had just arrived from UK, my old dogs, our old house.
 I miss the Ilocano-speaking folks, the dinendeng, papaitan, tupig and i miss the country air.

 There were no time wasted...i had a chance to go to Bunuan, Dagupan City for a taste of the best grilled bangus dipped in bagoong, the famous Silverio's which was fondly called Dawel Restaurant way back then...a restaurant in the middle of the fish ponds.
 This is where Mom and Dad usually bring us when we were kids.
-The place was a bit modern now with a band playing while having your sumptuos meal...still the same good old seafoods.
+The place was a bit modern now with a band playing while having your sumptuous meal...still the same good old sea foods.

 A visit to Baguio was the next maneuver...it was the whole family, and the kids really enjoyed the sights...complete with the fog, a mist approaching so nearly to fine rain.
 The same old parks but fair enough, those pine trees soothe the soul and compensate everything.
 My wife had a chance to buy all her pasalubongs...walis tambo, the brittle, the strawberry jams.
 And yes, we had a chance to go by La Trinidad's strawberry fields...isa sa tambayan ko nung nag-aaral pa ako.
 I really missed Baguio...i spent half of my life in this city.